DhavalKapil/elasticsearch-lua/docs/searching_documents.rst

 URI Search
 ----------

-This kinds of search uses a query string, which internally translates to a URI Search.
-Not all search options are exposed while using this mode.
+This kind of search uses a query string, which internally translates to a URI Search.
+Only a limited number of search options are available in this kind of search.
 However, it can be used for quick and handy searches.
 The optional **index** and **type** are passed along with **q**, the search query.

 .. code-block:: lua

   local res, status = client:search{
-    index = "my_index",
+    index = "my_index",           -- Optional
-    type = "my_type",
+    type = "my_type",             -- Optional
     q = "my_key:my_value"
   }